lorefranko/ecommerce-website/monsters/zogg.md

 ---
 layout: monsters
-category: space monsters
+category: space monster
 type: extraterrestrialis
 name: Zogg
-image: monsters/space/zogg.jpg
+image: space/zogg.jpg
 ---

 [Zogg!](http://en.wikipedia.org/wiki/Pteranodon) is a genus of pterosaurs which included some of the largest known flying reptiles, with wingspans over 6 metres (20 ft).